Avaiga/taipy-doc/docs/manuals/core/versioning/experiment_mode.md

 a warning message before exiting.

 Let's assume a small change has been made to the configuration in `main.py`.
 A custom property (`description`) has been added to the output data node config.
-Here is the new configuration.
+Here is the new configuration:

 ```python linenums="1" title="main.py"
 {%